yogeshbhutkar/gutenberg/packages/editor/README.md

 -   _props.post_ `[Object]`: The post object to edit.
 This is required.
 -   _props.\_\_unstableTemplate_ `[Object]`: The template object wrapper the edited post.
 This is optional and can only be used when the post type supports templates (like posts and pages).
 -   _props.settings_ `[Object]`: The settings object to use for the editor.
 This is optional and can be used to override the default settings.
--   _props.children_ `[Element]`: Children elements for which the BlockEditorProvider context should apply.
+-   _props.children_ `[React.ReactNode]`: Children elements for which the BlockEditorProvider context should apply.
 This is optional.

 _Returns_